DataONEorg/dataone-cnpg/README.md

                               -f ./examples/values-overrides-metacat-dev.yaml
    ```
    This creates a `<rlsname>-cnpg-1-pgbasebackup-<id>` pod to make a copy of the bitnami source, and will then start the first pod of the cluster (`<rlsname>-cnpg-1`)
 5. However, the first CNPG pod will now be in `CrashLoopBackOff` status.
-To resolve this, we need to add `include 'custom.conf'` to the `postgresql.conf` file, as follows:
+To resolve this, we need to edit the `postgresql.conf` file, as follows:
    - Type this command below in the terminal, but do not hit `<Enter>` yet...
       ```shell
       # Assuming pod name is mcdb-cnpg-1, for example...